Fairlie, North Ayrshire: Location and status

 According to the 2001 census, Fairlie counted 1,510 residents.

-Fairlie House near Gatehead, Ayrshire in East Ayrshire was named after the Fairlie family of Fairlie; it previous name had been Little Dreghorn.
+Fairlie House near Gatehead, Ayrshire in East Ayrshire was named after the Fairlie family of Fairlie; its previous name had been Little Dreghorn.

 History

 King David I of Scotland appointed Sir Richard de Morville, a Norman, to hold land in Scotland.
 Thus he became High Constable of Scotland and Lord of Cunninghame, Largs and Lauderdale.
 This piece of land was later sub-divided among Richard's relatives and friends, and, in the 13th century, the land of Fairlie was held by the de Ros (or Ross) family of Tarbert, the land to the North was held by the Boyle family and to the South by the Sempill family.

 It was one of the sons of the Ross family who built the Castle and adopted the name Fairlie.
 The family continued to live in the Castle until the 17th century, but by the end of the 19th century the castle was in ruins (the Castle has been sold in 1999 to be converted into a dwelling).
 It has many similarities to Law Castle, Little Cumbrae Castle, and the tower of Skelmorlie Castle.

 The land to the South of Fairlie Burn, held by the Sempill family, was never held by the Fairlie family and is actually in the Parish of West Kilbride.
 The Montgomerie family latterly held the estate (Southannan).
 The original building of Southannan House or Castle was demolished in the 18th century and the present house was built some time later.

 To the North of Fairlie are the Kelburn lands, with a fine castle, where members of the Boyville (Boyle) family have been since the 12th century.
 A David Boyle was honoured in 1703 by being created Viscount Kelburn and Earl of Glasgow.
 One of the later Earls, in 1850, had a wall built round the estate to give work to the poor people of the area.
 The present Earl has greatly improved and developed the estate.
 It is now a country centre, open to the public, and attracts many visitors from far and wide.